-So after last week’s discussion on knowledge and respecting other cultures and ways of thinking, I thought I’d go for something a little more juvenile this week- poo!
-Now, most people can see the enjoyment in watching ducklings quacking away on a lake or bear cubs rolling around play fighting in the grass, or even finding rare and beautiful flowers when out for a country walk, but I’ve found over time that expressing genuine excitement over finding animal excrement tends to get me some strange looks from people… I don’t blame them, it’s not the classiest of things to get excited about, but poo does tell you a lot about the animal to whom it belongs.
+After last week’s discussion on knowledge and respecting other cultures and ways of thinking, I thought I’d go for something a little more juvenile this week- poo!
+Now, most people can see the enjoyment in watching ducklings quacking away on a lake, or bear cubs rolling around play fighting in the grass, or even finding rare and beautiful flowers when out for a country walk, but I’ve found over time that expressing genuine excitement over finding animal excrement tends to get some strange looks from people… I don’t blame them, it’s not the classiest of things to get excited about, but poo does tell you a lot about the animal to whom it belongs.
 This week I want to convince you that I’m not crazy, and explain why animal poo can be exciting and helpful for understanding animals themselves!

 Fine you strange person, why is poo so interesting?